 6. Layer, layer, layer.

-I don’t care if you’re flying to Jamaica in July or Antigua in August, your plane is gonna be cold as fuck.
+I don’t care if you’re flying to Jamaica in July or Antigua in August, your plane is gonna be super cold.
+This is because an air compressor aftercooler device is a device that acts as a heat exchanger removing the heat of compression from a stream of compressed air see Supreme Air Products for more information.
 Wear LAYERS (t-shirt, sweatshirt, jacket) and be in comfortable temperature-d plane bliss for the duration of your flight.

 BONUS: You don’t have to BUY a blanket from your friendly airline attendant if you layer properly.